 Changes in the project scope or additional revisions may extend or delay the completion date or deadline.

-Technical Support: I don’t offer support for website hosting, email or other services relating to hosting.
-Squarespace has amazing online resources, a user forum, and award-winning customer service.
-You will have 2 weeks of website (and moral) support by me after your site is done, after which you'll take the reins, go forth, and conquer.
+Technical Support: You will have 30 days of website (and moral) support by me after your site is done, after which you'll take the reins, go forth, and conquer.
+I’ll provide you with training videos you can refer to.
+You can also find how-to videos and articles easily online.

 Copyrights: First, you guarantee that all elements of text, images or other artwork you provide are either owned by your good selves, or that you’ve permission to use them.